anngo-1/mini-ani/README.md

 mini-ani is a recommendation system for anime shows.

+Users can add their watched anime or import from MAL or AniList.
+Their recommendations will be personalized based on the shows they watch using a recommendation algorithm.

-It provides a highly customizable recommendation interface, allowing users to better find shows to watch.
+The user interface also provides highly customizable recommendations (exclude genres, shows, etc.), allowing for better recommendations.